-Health care waste management should be regarded as an integral part of the supply chain, as a result of use and expiry of health products.
-Poor management of health-care waste can expose health care workers, waste handlers, patients, families and the whole community to serious health consequences and can have a significant impact on the environment.
+Waste management is regarded an integral part of the supply chain, as a result of the use and expiry of health products.
+Inadequate and inappropriate handling of health-care waste can have serious public health consequences and a significant impact on the environment.

 Pharmaceutical waste management in countries

-In Belarus, Bosnia & Herzegovina, Kyrghyzstan, Tajikistan, Uzbekistan, and Zimbabwe, assessments of the country set up for managing health care waste were conducted as part of Global Fund support to understand its environmental impact as well as safety concerns.
+In Belarus, Bosnia and Herzegovina, Kyrgyzstan, Tajikistan, Uzbekistan, and Zimbabwe, as part of Global Fund support, assessments of the country set-up for managing health-care waste were conducted to understand its environmental impact as well as safety concerns.

-The assessments, performed with national partners, led to formulate recommendations to develop national strategies for health care waste management, to strengthen and improve existing systems as well to coordinate financial sustainability of routine and new activities for health care waste management.
-Some of the assessments lead to technical support to develop country guidelines, tools and infrastructural projects to improve health care waste management.
+The assessments, performed with national partners, led to recommendations to develop national strategies for waste management, to strengthen and improve existing systems as well as to coordinate the financial sustainability of routine and new activities for waste management.
+Some of the assessments gave rise to technical support to develop country guidelines, tools and infrastructural projects to improve health waste management.

 In Zimbabwe, infrastructural support included the installation of two pharmaceutical grade incinerators at the central and regional level to support the disposal of pharmaceutical waste.
 Equipment, processes and training of staff related to deconditioning and disposal/recycling of plastic and cardboard packaging before incineration have been put in place.
-On the normative side, a Pharmaceutical Waste Management Plan for Pharmaceuticals and Health Products for Zimbabwe was adopted and endorsed by the national competent authorities has been drafted with UNDP’s technical assistance.
+On the normative side, a Pharmaceutical Waste Management Plan for Pharmaceuticals and Health Products for Zimbabwe, to be adopted and endorsed by the national competent authorities, has been drafted with UNDP’s technical assistance.

-UNDP also provided support for the installation of incinerators for pharmaceutical waste in Afghanistan, Chad, Sao Tome & Principe, Sudan and Zambia as well as for the training on their use.
+UNDP has also provided support for the installation of incinerators for pharmaceutical waste in Afghanistan, Chad, São Tomé and Principe, Sudan and Zambia as well as for training on their use.